 In all cases, this boundary condition retains local conservation of tracer.
 Global conservation is obtained in non-linear free surface case, but not in the linear free surface case.
-Nevertheless, in the latter case, it is achieved to a good approximation since the non-conservative term is the product of the time derivative of the tracer and the free surface height, two quantities that are not correlated [Roullet and Madec 2000, Griffies et al. 2001, Campin et al. 2004].
+Nevertheless, in the latter case, it is achieved to a good approximation since the non-conservative term is the product of the time derivative of the tracer and the free surface height, two quantities that are not correlated [???].